IO-Design-Team/hive_ce/hive/README.md

 ```

-### About `hive_schema.yaml`
+### About `hive_adapters.g.yaml`

-The Hive schema is a generated file that contains the information necessary to incrementally update the generated TypeAdapters as your model classes evolve.
+The Hive schema is a generated yaml file that contains the information necessary to incrementally update the generated TypeAdapters as your model classes evolve.

-Some migrations might require manual modifications to the `hive_schema.yaml` file.
+Some migrations might require manual modifications to the Hive schema file.
 One example is field renaming.
 Without manual intervention, the generator will see both an added and removed field.
 To resolve this, manually rename the field in the schema.

 Another example is switching an existing app from explicit HiveTypes to the new `GenerateAdapters` method.
 Take the following steps in this case: